simurgh9/homework/README.md

 ## License

-`homework.cls, helst.sty, hwsymb.sty` are Latex classes and styles aimed towards people (particularly those in STEM) who want to do their homework in Latex.
+`homework.cls, hwlst.sty, hwsymb.sty` are Latex classes and styles aimed towards people (particularly those in STEM) who want to do their homework in Latex.

 Copyright (C) 2020  Ahmad Tashfeen